StanJulia/CmdStan.jl/notes/Pkg3.md

 Encouraged by this thread ( [Switching to Pkg3](https://discourse.julialang.org/t/problems-after-switch-to-pkg3/11144) )
 I also ventured into Pkg(3) land for a redo of Stan.jl for Julia 0.7/1.0 ( [StanJulia](https://github.com/StanJulia) ) and similarly for a previously registered project PtFEM.jl ( [PtFEM](https://github.com/PtFEM) ).
-Both Github organizations currently hold several related work-in-progress packages.
+Both Github organizations (StanJulia and PtFEM) currently hold several related work-in-progress packages.

 And as Scott mentioned, Pkg(3) is very different, I like it though.
 Both StanJulia/CmdStan.jl and PtFEM/PtFEM.jl are maybe 80% there.